mohammadribhee/TrendingRepositories/README.md

   4-Assign the generated token as the value of GITHUB_TOKEN in the .env file

 - **on IOS**
-  1- flutter pub get
+  1- flutter pub get.
-  2- sudo gem install cocoapods
+  2- sudo gem install cocoapods.
-  3- flutter clean
+  3- flutter clean.
-  4- on your project ---> cd ios
+  4- on your project ---> cd ios.
-  5- pod install
+  5- pod install.
-  6- now you can run on your Xcode
+  6- now you can run on your Xcode.

 - ## Incomplete Features